CiscoTestAutomation/genietelemetry/docs/plugins.rst

 After defining a plugin class, it needs to be configured in order to run.
-The ``telemetry`` plugin manager automatically reads plugin configurations from a YAML file, ``telemetry_config.yaml``, located under top level folder of pyats instance or the file path can be provided with ``-configuration`` parameter.
+The ``genietelemetry`` plugin manager automatically reads plugin configurations from a YAML file, ``genietelemetry_config.yaml``, located under top level folder of pyats instance or the file path can be provided with ``-configuration`` parameter.

 .. code-block:: yaml

     # Example
     # -------
     #
-    #   example telemetry configuration file for plugins
+    #   example genietelemetry configuration file for plugins

     plugins:                   # top level key for plugins